 - 1. On the Fortify header, click APPLICATIONS. - 2.
-In the Applications view, expand the row for the application and then select the version you are interested in. - On the application version toolbar, click ARTIFACTS.
-The ARTIFACT HISTORY table lists all scan artifacts uploaded for the application. - 4.
-Do one of the following:
+In the Applications view, expand the row for the application and then select the version you are interested in. - 3.
+On the application version toolbar, click ARTIFACTS.

+The ARTIFACT HISTORY table lists all scan artifacts uploaded for the application version.